whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 disable logging altogether.

-It is possible to use the :option:`--loglevel` option also when `post-processing outputs`_ with Rebot.
+It is possible to use the :option:`--loglevel` option also when :ref:`post-processing outputs` with Rebot.
 This allows, for example, running tests initially with the `TRACE` level, and generating smaller log files for normal viewing later with the `INFO` level.
 By default all the messages included during execution will be included also with Rebot.
 Messages ignored during the execution cannot be recovered.

-Another possibility to change the log level is using the BuiltIn_ keyword :name:`Set Log Level` in the test data.
-It takes the same arguments as the :option:`--loglevel` option, and it also returns the old level so that it can be restored later, for example, in a `test teardown`_.
+Another possibility to change the log level is using the :ref:`BuiltIn` keyword :name:`Set Log Level` in the test data.
+It takes the same arguments as the :option:`--loglevel` option, and it also returns the old level so that it can be restored later, for example, in a :ref:`test teardown`.

 Visible log level
 ~~~~~~~~~~~~~~~~~